Brendan McGahon: Political career

 McGahon succeeded his cousin Hugh, on Dundalk Town Council and on Louth County Council at the 1979 local elections.
 McGahon was an unsuccessful candidate at the 1981 general election and at the February 1982 general election.
 He was first elected to Dáil Éireann for Louth at the November 1982 general election, defeating incumbent Fine Gael TD, Bernard Markey.
 He was re-elected at the next five general elections.

-A notable aspect of his political career was his stand against the Provisional IRA when that organisation's campaign of violence was at its height.
-At great personal risk he refused to close his newsagents shop in Dundalk during the funerals of the hunger strikers in 1981.
+A notable aspect of his political career was his stand against the Provisional IRA when that organisation's campaign of violence was at its height.He refused to close his newsagents shop in Dundalk during the funerals of the hunger strikers in 1981.
 He took another huge risk a few years later when he gave evidence in the High Court is support of the Sunday Times, which was being sued for libel by Thomas Murphy for accusing him of directing an IRA bombing campaign in Britain.
 Local gardaí were ordered not to get involved in that case but McGahon was not deterred from giving evidence that helped the newspaper to defend the claims being made against it by Murphy.

 A maverick and outspoken TD he was known to speak his mind on many issues including divorce, crime, and single mothers.
 He once advocated that paedophiles should be castrated as part of their prison sentence and was the only TD to oppose the referendum to abolish the death penalty from the Constitution.
 He also argued that those aged under 21 years of age should not be able to drive or drink, he was a member of the World anti-Communist League and opposed the decriminalisation of homosexuality.
 In 1993, he was the only TD to oppose the decriminalisation of homosexuality and said in the Dail that: